-Modern laser technology has evolved rapidly, and one of the most advanced types today is the Single-Frequency Pulsed Fiber Lasers.
+Modern laser technology has evolved rapidly, and one of the most advanced types today is the Single-Frequency Pulsed Fiber Laser.
 These lasers are widely used in scientific research, precision manufacturing, and communication systems because of their high stability and accuracy.

 Many systems also integrate technologies like doubled DPSS Lasers and High Energy DPSS laser sources for improved performance and amplification.